If you are reading this blog post maybe you struggle to listen and understand Portuguese. If that’s your case, I have good news for you:

 My English course

-I grew up in a small city in Brazil and went to one of the two language schools that there was in my city.
+I grew up in a small town in Brazil and went to one of the two language schools that there was in my town.

 The teacher was my neighbor, my parents knew English was important, and I could walk to the school.
 So when I was 12 I started going to the English school.